unnread/Claude-IA-Assistant-Linux/README.md

 The `install.sh` script automatically installs everything required for the project to work.

-## 🚀 Run the project
+## 🚀 Run

-After installation:
+After installation, start the project with:

 ```bash
 npm start